 In Carlsbad, Santimer and Ottaway have some access to support staff, and a rotunda that lends itself to thematic displays that can be constructed during regular work hours.
 In New York, however, extra staffing was limited and both ambient lighting and the double-sided glass feature case presented unusual design challenges.
 Nearly every aspect of the work would simply take more coordination.

 On the other hand, the space at GIA in New York presented some exciting opportunities.

 GIA occupies three floors of the two and a half-year old International Gem Tower.
 The eighth floor houses the education department and is accessible exclusively to the 150-plus New York students, staff and VIP visitors.
 There are several classrooms, a library, locker rooms and a student lounge, all with what Santimer describes as a “modern zen” aesthetic.

 “It’s a special experience for students to be there, and is almost a sanctuary and juxtaposition of the loud, vibrant city that’s just outside,” she says.

-Within that commons area is the feature display case: 20 feet long, 16 inches wide and 30 inches tall, the case is lined on one side by a hallway, and by chairs and a student lounge on the other.
+Within that commons area is the feature display case: 20 feet long, 16 inches wide and 30 inches tall, the case is lined on one side by a corridor, and by chairs and a student lounge on the other.

-“Students can pull up to the bar, plug in their laptops and have a cup of coffee right in front of it,” says Santimer.
+“Students can pull up at the bar, plug in their laptops and have a cup of coffee right in front of it,” says Santimer.
 “It’s beautiful, but because of the two visible sides, it is a real challenge for a curator and designer to make it pretty from both viewpoints.
 And because of the ambient lighting, it’s very challenging to create drama.”